Student workshop

 Online only (Zoom)

-Publishing scientific articles is an integral part of researchers’ professional activities.
-However, for students, the process may appear opaque or even inaccessible.
-For those experiencing it for the first time, it can also be particularly demanding.
+The publication of scientific articles is an integral part of researchers’ daily work.
+However, for students, the process can appear opaque and, at times, inaccessible.
+For those experiencing it for the first time, it can also prove to be demanding.

-In this presentation, Vincent Denault will outline the various stages involved in publishing scientific articles, the opportunities available to students who have not yet published, the challenges inherent to the publication process, common pitfalls to avoid, and practical strategies to facilitate the experience.
-The issue of presenting research at academic conferences will also be addressed.
+In this presentation, Vincent Denault will outline the various stages of the scientific publication process, the opportunities available to students who have not yet published, as well as the challenges and common pitfalls associated with publication.
+He will also share practical strategies to help facilitate the experience.
+The issue of presenting at scientific conferences will likewise be addressed.

 Participants are invited to submit in advance any questions they may have regarding the publication and presentation of scientific work.
-These questions will be used to tailor the presentation to participants’ specific concerns.
+These questions will help tailor the presentation to participants’ specific concerns and experiences.

 Vincent Denault is an Assistant Professor at the School of Criminology at Université de Montréal and a regular researcher at the International Centre for Comparative Criminology.
 He previously held a postdoctoral research position in the Department of Educational and Counselling Psychology at McGill University, as well as at the International Centre for Comparative Criminology and the Public Law Research Centre at Université de Montréal.